 The lawsuit argues that failure to identify critical habitat in the recovery strategy represents a refusal by the federal government to enforce SARA.

-The Nooksack dace case concluded Sept.
-10, 2009 with a sweeping judgment in our client’s favour.
+The Nooksack dace case (Environmental Defence Canada et al. v Minister of Fisheries and Oceans, 2009 FC 878) concluded Sept.
+10, 2009 with a sweeping judgment in our client's favour.

 The judgment means that government must identify critical habitat to the greatest extent possible, and cannot use scientific uncertainty to delay critical habitat identification.